 8The source of the image is the preprint C. Doersch “Tutorial on variational autoencoders”, 2016

-Thus, the model outputs corresponding to a large reconstruction error (right-hand side) are anomalies, that is, atypical examples of code blocks.
-Top 5 examples:
+Therefore, the model outputs corresponding to a large reconstruction error (right-hand side) are anomalies, that is, atypical examples of code blocks.
+The following are the top five examples:

 # 1 .